AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/form-designer-overview.md

 ## How to access the new form designer

 There is a new button at the top of both the new form designer and the legacy form builder.
-You can ues this button to switch between the legacy builder and the new designer.
+You can use this button to switch between the legacy builder and the new designer.

 <!-- screenshot if this button text is updated -->